-The Baker Water Treatment Plant receives untreated surface water from MWD (see MWD water assessment above) and untreated surface water from Irvine Lake (Santiago Reservoir).
+The Baker Water Treatment Plant receives untreated surface water from MWD (see MWD water assessment above) and untreated surface water from Santiago Reservoir.
 The surface water assessment of Santiago Reservoir is provided by Serrano Water District, which also uses source water from Santiago Reservoir.

-The most recent watershed sanitary survey for Santiago Reservoir was updated in 2014.
-Water supplies from Santiago Reservoir are most vulnerable to septic tank, landfill and dump activities.
+The most recent sanitary survey for Santiago Reservoir was updated in 2019.
+Water supplies from Santiago Reservoir are most vulnerable to septic systems and wildfires.
 The Source Water Assessment for Santiago Reservoir was completed in April 2001.
 The assessment was conducted for the Serrano Water District by Boyle Engineering Corporation with assistance from the Serrano Water District staff.